nobias-fht/pasteur_n2v/docs/n2v_colab/41_model.md

+---
+tags:
+  - deep-learning
+  - questions
+---
-# 4.1 Preparing data and model
+# 4.1 Preparing the model

 ??? question "Number of masked pixels"
-    How many pixels are masked per patches?
+    How many pixels are masked per patche?

 ??? question "Training dataset dimensions"
     What are the dimensions of the training set?
 What is the last dimension?